forthepurposes/symfony-project/README.md

 # Blog System
 A simple rest controller which is utilizing abilities of the Caching system to quickly retrieve data to display available blogs.
 It also has an ability to create new blogs

+# MongoDB Integration
+The blog system uses MongoDB as peristent storage for blog's info

+# Unit Tests
+There are some unit tests for some of the controllers.
+There is at least 10 of them at the moment, the number might increase in the future